Connect with your own unique creative capacity and learn about ways to move through life with the arts by your side as an unwavering companion.

 Expressive Arts Therapy

 Expressive arts therapy offers an approach to working through trauma, and struggle by using the arts as a way of discovering meaning and nurturing creative capacity.
-Of course, each individual is unique and depending on what one’s life experience has been, there will be varying degrees of difficulty.
 Together we work to find accessible ways to engage in art, developing processes that can help one to move through heavy and overwhelming emotions.
 For this to be effective it is critical that the therapist and client first develop a relational foundation.

 Expressive Painting Workshops